-- Peripartum cardiomyopathy is a rare type of heart muscle disease which occurs during the last part of pregnancy, or in the first few months after pregnancy. - Peripartum cardiomyopathy affects the function of the left ventricle of the heart. - Peripartum cardiomyopathy is a serious and life-threatening condition, but around 70% of women recover by 1 year following diagnosis.
+- Peripartum cardiomyopathy is a rare type of heart muscle disease which occurs during the last part of pregnancy, or in the first few months after pregnancy. - Peripartum cardiomyopathy affects the function of the left ventricle of the heart. - Peripartum cardiomyopathy is a serious condition, which can be life-threatening but around 70% of women recover by 1-year following diagnosis.